-The curriculum enables a candidate to go for full time projects through internship during a part of fifth semester and/or entire final semester and can earn credits through it for his/her academics vide clause 7.6 and clause 7.11.
+The curriculum enables a candidate to go for full time internship during a part of fifth semester and/or entire final semester and can earn credits through it for his/her academics vide clause 7.6, 7.7 and clause 7.11.

-A candidate is permitted to go for full time projects through internship in fifth semester with the following condition: The candidate shall complete a part of the fifth semester courses with a total credit of about 50% of the total credits of fifth semester including Project Work I in the first two months from the commencement of the fifth semester under fast track mode.
+A candidate is permitted to go for full time internship in fifth semester with the following condition: The candidate shall complete a part of the fifth semester courses with a total credit of about 50% of the total credits of fifth semester including Project Work I in the first two months from the commencement of the seventh semester under fast track mode.
 The balance credits required to complete the fifth semester shall be earned by the candidate through either approved Value Added Courses /Online courses / Self Study Courses or Add/Drop courses as per clause 4.4 and clause 4.5 respectively.

-A candidate is permitted to go for full time projects through internship during sixth semester.
-Such candidate shall earn the minimum number of credits required to complete sixth semester other than project through either approved Value Added Courses /Online courses / Self Study Courses or Add/Drop courses as per clause 4.4 and clause 4.5 respectively.
+A candidate is permitted to go for full time internship during sixth semester in place of Project Work II.
+Such candidate shall earn the minimum number of credits required to complete sixth semester other than project/internship through either approved Value Added Courses /Online courses / Self Study Courses or Add/Drop courses as per clause 4.4 and clause 4.5 respectively.
+The number of credits for the internship same as that of Project Work in the final semester.